arbor-sim/arbor/doc/co_mechanisms.rst

 * *Global* parameters are a single scalar value that is the same everywhere a mechanism is defined.
 * *Range* parameters can vary spatially.

-Every mechanism is described with a *mechanism description*, a ``(name, range_parameters)`` tuple, where ``name`` is a string, and ``range_parameters`` is an optional dictionary of key-value pairs that specifies values for range parameters.
+Every mechanism is applied to a cell via a *mechanism description*, a ``(name, range_parameters)`` tuple, where ``name`` is a string, and ``range_parameters`` is an optional dictionary of key-value pairs that specifies values for range parameters.